bazaarvoice/emodb/docs/_posts/2016-08-31-securityadmin.md

 #### Action

 The action restricts what the user can do within the context.
 As such each context typically has its own set of actions which may not have meaning in other contexts.
-For example, `databus|poll` make sense but `blob|poll` does not and therefore is never utilized by EmoDB.
+For example, `databus|poll` makes sense but `blob|poll` does not and therefore is never utilized by EmoDB.

 #### Resource